 *Rooms in the student residence hall will be first-come, first-served after acceptance to the program and must be secured with the $2,000 program deposit.

-Not included: Transatlantic airfare, some meals depending on housing choice, personal expenses
+Not included: Transatlantic airfare, personal expenses (including independent travel), visa fees

 * Contemporary Britain Political Science 200L (4 credits)